HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --genome-numbers or -gn
-      gives a text file containing genome_numbers to be retrieved in each line.
+      a text file containing genome_numbers to be retrieved in each line.
       The resulting FASTA files are named like Genome_x.fasta.

 <group or g>